padolsey/xmllm/readme.md

 xmllm is a JS utility that makes it easy to get structured data from LLMs, using a boring, time-tested, semantically enriched human-writable/readable syntax that is resilient and forgiving of human-made (and thus, **LLM-made**) mistakes.

-> **PLEASE:** This is very experimental.
-I <u>have</u> shipped fully operable apps with xmllm but please have patience whenever trying to derive structured data from LLMs.
+> **PLEASE:** This is experimental.
+However I <u>have</u> shipped fully operable apps with xmllm.
+But please have patience whenever trying to derive structured data from LLMs.
 It's not as deterministic as normal programming.
 You can find demos and examples in the [xmllm_demos](https://github.com/padolsey/xmllm_demos) repo.
 Shipped live at [xmllm.j11y.io](https://xmllm.j11y.io) if you want to have a play (rate-limited so apologies for any issues!)

 > **I'm looking for collaborators and testers to help me improve this library**.